 Coronavirus: Household Waste and Recycling Centres

-All are now operating their winter opening hours.
-For details please see our general Household Waste and Recycling Centres page.
+All are now operating their summer opening hours.
+For full details please see our general Household Waste and Recycling Centres page.

 Newcastle City Council’s recycling centres at Brunswick, Byker and Walbottle have a number of measures in place to ensure social distancing, reduce the spread of Covid-19, and keep both staff and visitors safe.